dodaniel006/1800_202510_BBY19/README.md

-# Project Name
+# BBY-19

-TRACKER TRACKER TRACKER
+SweetSpot Application

 ## Overview

-Summarize your project's purpose, problem solved, key features, user benefits, development context, and main technologies used.
+SweetSpot is a collaborative event planning application, allowing users to create events, suggest dates for the event, invitie others to contribute the dates they want, and finally confirm the event date.
+This was intended to help busy family or friends get together more often by removing the hassle of a singular organizer reaching out to multiple people trying to find that perfect day that works for everyone.

 Example:

-This client-side JavaScript web application provides real-time weather updates for cities worldwide.
-It simplifies accessing weather information through an intuitive mobile-first interface, allowing users to input a city name and receive data on temperature, humidity, and conditions.
+This client-side JavaScript web application provides users with an interface to create events, join events with an event code, and manage their created events.
+All elements are pure HTML and JS, either from Bootstrap or from our own creation, with the exception of the location picker map which was sourced from Mapbox.

-Developed for the [Course Name] course, applying User-Centred Design practices, agile project management processes, integrating a weather API, and Firebase backend services.
+Developed for the BCIT Comp 1800 course, applying User-Centred Design practices, agile project management processes, and a Firestore date store.

 ---

 ## Features

-Example:

-- Real-time weather updates for any city.
+- Creating user defined events.
+- Joining events with codes.
+- Submitting event dates you can attend (as an attendee).
+- Confirming the final event date (as a host/event creator).
+- Deleting events.
 - Responsive design for desktop and mobile.
-- Displays temperature, humidity, and weather conditions.

 ---

 ## Technologies Used

-Example:

 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: Firebase for hosting
 - **Database**: Firestore
-- **API**: OpenWeatherMap API
+- **API**: Mapbox API

 ---

 ## Usage

-Example:

-1. Open your browser and visit `http://localhost:3000`.
+1. Open your browser and visit `http://localhost:5500`.
-2. Enter the name of the city in the search bar and press enter.
-3. View the weather information displayed on the screen.
+2. Sign in or sign up to enter the main application.
+3. Use the Create event button in the header or use the create event icon in the footer.
+4. Populate the event fields.
+5. Select multiple dates you want to suggest for the event by clicking and dragging across multiple dates.
+6. Submit your event.
+7. Invite others to your event with the generated code.
+8. Wait for others to input their avaliablity.
+9. Finally, confirm the best suited date based on responses.

 ---

 ## Project Structure

-Example:

 ```
 project-name/
+├── fonts/
+│   ├── EBGaramond-Italic-VariableFont_wght.ttf
+│   ├── EBGaramond-VariableFont_wght.ttf
+│   └── Nautilus.otf
+├── images/
+│   └── ...images
+├── scripts/
+authentication.js
+│   ├── calendar.js
+│   ├── create-event.js
+│   ├── enter-code.js
+│   ├── event-page.js
+│   ├── firebaseAPI.js
+│   ├── main.js
+│   ├── map.js
+│   ├── script.js
+│   └── skeleton.js
-├── src/
+├── styles/
-│   ├── index.html
+│   ├── calendar.css
 │   ├── style.css
+│   └── styleguide.html
+├── text/
+│   ├── enter-code-button.html
+│   ├── enter-code-modal.html
+│   ├── footer-after-login.html
+│   ├── footer.html
+│   ├── nav-after-login.html
+│   ├── nav-before-login.html
-│   ├── app.js
+│   ├── no-events.html
-│   └── components/
+│   └── planner-tools.html
+├── .gitignore
+├── abouts_us.html
+├── create-event.html
+├── event-page.html
+├── index.html
+├── login.html
-├── package.json
+├── main.html
 ├── README.md
-└── .gitignore
+└── template.html
 ```

 ---